fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.

 {% include alert.html class='danger' title='Weekly Reflection' text="
-- Drawing equally from the two readings for this week: How would you describe the relationship between archives, power, and memory?
+- Just one writing assignment---a [weekly reflection](weekly-reflections)---due this week: Drawing equally from the two readings for this week: How would you describe the relationship between archives, power, and memory?
 "%}